Soundview, Bronx: Police and crime

-Soundview is one of several neighborhoods in the Southeast Bronx patrolled by the 43rd Precinct of the NYPD, located at 900 Fteley Avenue.
-The current 43rd Precinct was constructed in Soundview in 1978, and the overall coverage area was reduced significantly with the introduction of the 49th Precinct north of Amtrak's Northeast Corridor right-of-way in the East Bronx.

-The 43rd Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 63.1% between 1990 and 2022.
-The precinct reported 6 murders, 48 rapes, 747 robberies, 806 felony assaults, 302 burglaries, 1,039 grand larcenies, and 561 grand larcenies auto in 2022.
-The 43rd Precinct's rate of violent crimes per capita is more than that of the city as a whole.
-The incarceration rate is higher than that of the city as a whole.
+Soundview is patrolled by the New York City Police Department's 43rd Precinct, which serves the southeastern Bronx and is headquartered at 900 Fteley Avenue.
+The neighborhood's NYCHA developments are served by Police Service Area 8, which covers public-housing developments within the 43rd and 45th precincts.

+Crime in the area served by the 43rd Precinct has declined substantially since 1990.
+NYPD statistics show that the seven major felony offenses declined from 9,500 in 1990 to 3,143 in 2025; murders fell from 50 to 12, while robberies and burglaries fell by over 78 percent and over 85 percent, respectively.

 Fire safety

 Soundview contains a New York City Fire Department (FDNY) fire station, Engine Company 96/Ladder Company 54, at 1689 Story Avenue.

 Health

 As of 2018, preterm births and births to teenage mothers are more common in Bronx Community District 9 including Soundview than in other places citywide.
 There were 106 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 26.4 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 The area has a relatively average population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 16%, higher than the citywide rate of 14%.

-The concentration of fine particulate matter, the deadliest type of air pollutant, in Bronx Community District 9 is 0.0076 mg/m3, more than the city average.
-Eighteen percent of residents are smokers, which is higher than the city average of 14% of residents being smokers.
-32% of residents are obese, 16% are diabetic, and 34% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
-In addition, 25% of children are obese, compared to the citywide average of 20%.

 Eighty-three percent of residents eat some fruits and vegetables every day, which is less than the city's average of 87%.
 In 2018, 72% of residents described their health as "good", "very good", or "excellent", lower than the city's average of 78%.
 For every supermarket in Bronx Community District 9, there are 13 bodegas.

 The nearest hospital campuses are Montefiore Medical Center's Westchester Square and West Farms campuses, as well as Bronx-Lebanon Hospital Center's Longwood campus.
 The nearest large hospital is NYC Health + Hospitals/Jacobi in Morris Park.